lukepolo/laravel-passport-one-time-token/readme.md

     oauth/one-time/create
 ```

-This will send back your token , which you can use to make another request.
+This will send back your token, which you can use to make another request.
 Once used it will be revoked.

 License
 ----